humehe/VSAT-3D/README.md

 ![Alt text](./Figures/Cube-Slices2.jpg?raw=true "Stacked spectra computed COSMOS field.")

 ###### "Line Fit"
-It is possible to generate a spectral profile in any of the generated regions.
+First to identify the locatioion of the maximum flux in the spectral axis.

 ```
 python